 about the artwork

-My art influences span the Neolithic stone alignments of the Scottish Highlands where I grew up, to the urban glass and steel of my current home in Manchester.
-Themes rooted in Eastern philosophy and phenomenology are interwoven with my continuing exploration of the concepts and reductive idioms of minimal art and geometric abstraction.
-To me it seems that sculpture is more relevant than ever, providing a touchstone to concrete realities perhaps, amidst the overwhelm and distraction of our fast-paced contemporary world.
+My art influences span the Neolithic stone alignments of the Scottish Highlands where I grew up, to the glass and steel of urban Manchester, my current home.
+My interest in Eastern philosophy and phenomenology is interwoven with the concepts and idioms of minimal art and geometric abstraction.
+For me sculpture has more relevance than ever; providing a touchstone to concrete realities amidst the overwhelm and distraction of the fast-paced contemporary world.